jtmb/JBE-Ansible/README.md

          ansible_password={{ssh_pass}}

-5. Set the correct IP in the inventiory.ini file and set the correct VARS in vars.yml - otherwise the ansible playbook will not work.
+5. Set the IP of the machine(s) in the inventiory.ini file and set the correct VARS in vars.yml - otherwise the ansible playbook will not work.

 Mandatory VARS: